brimdata/brimcap/README.md

    zq -z 'zeek:=count(has(_path)), alerts:=count(has(event_type=="alert"))' sample.zng
    ```

-## Usage with Brim desktop app
+## Usage with Zui desktop app

-brimcap is bundled with the [Brim desktop app](https://github.com/brimdata/brim).
+brimcap is bundled with the [Zui desktop app](https://github.com/brimdata/zui).
-Whenever a pcap is imported into Brim, the app takes the following steps:
+Whenever a pcap is imported into Zui, the app takes the following steps:

 1. `brimcap analyze` is invoked to generate logs from the pcap.

-2. The logs are imported into a newly-created pool in Brim's
+2. The logs are imported into a newly-created pool in Zui's
    [Zed lake](https://zed.brimdata.io/docs/commands/zed/#1-the-lake-model).

 3. `brimcap index` is invoked to populate a local pcap index that allows for
-   quick extraction of flows via Brim's **Packets** button, which the app
+   quick extraction of flows via Zui's **Packets** button, which the app
    performs by invoking `brimcap search`.

-If Brim is running, you can perform these same  operations from your shell,
+If Zui is running, you can perform these same  operations from your shell,
 which may prove useful for automation or batch import of many pcaps to the same
 pool.
 The [Custom Brimcap Config](https://github.com/brimdata/brimcap/wiki/Custom-Brimcap-Config)
 article shows example command lines along with other advanced configuration
 options.
-When used with Brim, you should typically use the `brimcap` binary
+When used with Zui, you should typically use the `brimcap` binary
-found in Brim's `zdeps` directory (as described in the article), since this
+found in Zui's `zdeps` directory (as described in the article), since this
-version should be API-compatible with that version of Brim and its Zed backend.
+version should be API-compatible with that version of Zui and its Zed backend.

 ## Brimcap Queries

 Included in this repo is a [`queries.json`](./queries.json?raw=1) file with some helpful queries for getting
-started and exploring Zeek and Suricata analyzed data within the Brim app.
+started and exploring Zeek and Suricata analyzed data within the Zui app.

-To import these queries, open the Brim app and select the "QUERIES" tab in the left
+To import these queries, open the Zui app and select the "QUERIES" tab in the left
 sidebar.
 Then just drag the `queries.json` file into that sidebar section.
 It will
 appear as a new query folder named `Brimcap`.

 ## Standalone Install

-If you're working with brimcap separate from the Brim app, prebuilt packages
+If you're working with brimcap separate from the Zui app, prebuilt packages
 can be found in the [releases section](https://github.com/brimdata/brimcap/releases)
 of the brimcap GitHub repo.